 5 May 2021

-This bill would allow the High Court of England and Wales to issue a preliminary finding on allegations of genocide, crimes against humanity, or war crimes.
-If such a finding is made, it could be referred to the International Criminal Court (ICC) or to a dedicated special tribunal for further action, creating a formal route for UK cases to feed into international justice processes.
+The Genocide Determination Bill would allow the High Court of England and Wales to make a preliminary finding about alleged genocide, crimes against humanity or war crimes.
+If such a finding is made, it could be referred to the International Criminal Court or to a specially created tribunal for further action.
+The aim is to help international accountability by giving a UK court a formal role in the early assessment of these cases.

 Generated 21 February 2026